Gangsters (song): Recording and release

-A limited 5,000 copies of the track were distributed by the fledgling 2 Tone record label in May 1979, as a double A-side along with "The Selecter", which was credited to the Selecter, who would form properly later that year.
+A limited 5,000 copies of the track were distributed by the fledgling 2 Tone record label in May 1979, as a double A-side along with "The Selecter", which was credited to the Selecter, who were Neol Davies, John Bradbury and Barry Jones.
 The actual wording of the original single is 'The Special A.K.A Gangsters vs. The Selecter', with the 'vs.' being the idea of Dammers, from a poster advertising a sound system battle.

-It was given a full release two months later, and went on to reach No. 6 in the UK charts for the week of 2-8 September, 1979, becoming both The Specials' and the 2 Tone label's first hit record.
+It was given a full release two months later, and went on to reach No. 6 in the UK charts for the week ending 1 September 1979, becoming both The Specials' and the 2 Tone label's first hit record.
 The single was first aired on John Peel's Radio 1 show on Monday 7 May, where he was so pleased with it that he played the other side as well.

 History

 The song is about an incident that happened to the band while on tour in France with the Clash.
 They were held responsible for damage in a hotel that another English band (rumoured to be The Damned) had caused, and the hotel manager held one of their guitars as collateral.
 The situation escalated when the hotel called the local police, and ended with the Specials paying for the damage.

-The song is a reworking of Prince Buster's 1964 ska classic "Al Capone", sampling the car sound effects that opened that song.
+The song is a reworking of Prince Buster's 1964 ska song "Al Capone", sampling the car sound effects that opened that song.
 The opening line "Al Capone's guns don't argue" was changed to "Bernie Rhodes knows, don't argue" as an insult aimed at Bernard Rhodes, who had briefly been the band's manager.

 Despite being a top 10 hit, the song did not appear on the UK version of any studio album by the band, although it was included on some overseas releases of their first album.